"False"

 Profiles

-Raquel Torres Arzola is an artist, independent curator, and seasoned organiser, conceptualizing, developing, and managing cultural projects, producing art exhibitions and public education events across academic and cultural sectors in Puerto Rico.
-Skilled in fostering collaborations between private and public institutions, she practices as a cultural lecturer and researcher with deep knowledge of Puerto Rican and Caribbean history, complemented by international experience as a guest editor and peer reviewer in both independent and institutional programs.
-She was curator for public education at the Museum of Art of Puerto Rico, and is now part of Las Casas de la Selva forest community, and is outreach organiser for the local, women-led recovered woods timber production outfit Puerto Rico Hardwoods.
+Raquel Torres Arzola is an artist, independent curator, and community-driven project manager dedicated to researching and promoting the ancestral and contemporary connections between art, culture, gender, and ecology.
+She is skilled in conceptualizing, developing, managing, and producing art exhibitions and public education events across Puerto Rico's academic and cultural sectors.
+With extensive experience in fostering collaborations between private and public institutions, she is also an art writer, cultural lecturer, and researcher with deep knowledge of Puerto Rican and Caribbean history, complemented by international experience as a guest editor and peer reviewer for both independent and institutional programs.
+Raquel served as the Curator for Public Education for the Triennial of San Juan and the Museum of Art of Puerto Rico, is a member of the Las Casas de la Selva forest community, and spent nearly two years as Outreach Organizer for the women-led reclaimed timber organization Puerto Rico Hardwoods, Inc., where she successfully secured a major business development grant.
+Currently, she is collaborating with Arte-Suelo-Ser, Inc. to secure funding for an empowerment-through-education program that supports disadvantaged and marginalized communities in co-designing and developing urban forests as part of climate resilience activism.

-Luis Berríos Negrón is a Puerto Rican artist and architect researching the decolonising forms and forces of climate injustice.
+Luis Berríos Negrón is a Puerto Rican environmental artist and experimental architect researching the decolonising forms and forces of climate injustice.
 He currently works as Research Fellow in Art and Architecture at UmArts in partnership with Bildmuseet (2023-2024) and as Associate Professor at the Umeå School of Architecture (UMA).
-His current research project is 'Tree nurseries, and the remediating of colonial memory' (TBD).
+Recent selected exhibitions and installations include Sin Título / Untitled (POST Houston Texas 2022), Passage of the Specularium (Onoma, Fiskars FI 2020), Anarquivo Negantrópico (Gammelgaard DK 2019), Wardian Table at Agropoetics (Savvy Contemporary, Berlin DE 2019), Impasse Finesse Neverness (Museum of Ethnography and Archeology of Bahia, Salvador BRA 2017), Collapsed Greenhouse at Undisciplinary Learning (District, Berlin DE 2016), Earthscore Specularium (Färgfabriken Konsthal, Stockholm SE 2015), and Tear do Terreiro (3ra Bienal da Bahía, Salvador BRA 2014).
+He holds a Bachelor of Fine Art from Parsons New School (2003), and a Master of Architecture from M.I.T.
+(2006).
+His current research project is 'Tree nurseries remediating of colonial memory of landscapes' (TBD).
 It is the continuation to a research residency he titled 'Strata, nurseries, and entrails ' (2021-22) that took place within the ongoing, national post-hurricane reforestation project of Puerto Rico by Para La Naturaleza, and from his PhD dissertation in Art, Technology, and Design from Konstfack & KTH titled 'Breathtaking Greenhouse Parastructures' (Konstfack Collection 2020).

 This panel is funded by Umeå Transformation Research Initiative (UTRI).